Dear Business Leader,

 With each chapter’s feedback, I got a better sense of Tom’s voice.
 He got better clarity on what he really wanted to say.
 We both got a better feel for how the book was shaping up.

-But don’t think that this was a glorious time where the heavens opened, the angels sang, and a light shown down from above.
+But don’t imagine that this was a glorious time where the heavens opened, the angels sang, and a light shined down from above.

 No, as you read earlier, the act of creation is necessarily chaotic.